Description

 Day 4: Camping Los Perros – Grey Refuge

 Take a breath and prepare for the most demanding day of the Paine Circuit, but at the same time, very rewarding.
 After an early morning breakfast at the campsite, you will begin to make your way through gnarled tree roots and large mud puddles, under the green canopy of the trees.
 You leave the forest and begin to climb through worn and loose rocks (sometimes snow) until you reach the highest point in the Paine Circuit, the famous John Garner Pass (1,200 m.a.s.l.)
 Wrapped by the strong Patagonian winds while you will be impressed with the Southern Patagonian Ice Field and its marvelous resplendent carpet.
-The descent is made by the side of a giant wall of ice and the trail continues through El Paso Camping, crossing the exciting suspension bridges before arriving at the Grey Shelter for dinner and a well-deserved rest.
+The descent is made by the side of a giant wall of ice and the trail continues through El Paso Camping, crossing the exciting suspension bridges before arriving at the Grey Refuge for dinner and a well-deserved rest.

-Time: 10-12 hours
+Time: 10-12 hrs

 Difficulty level: very demanding

-Accommodation: Grey Refuge
+Accommodation: Refugio Grey

 Meals: breakfast, box lunch and dinner